byehelllo35-crypto/Veda-AI/README.md

 This section is for a local demonstration on a Windows computer.
 You do not need to understand the code to follow the sequence: install the tools, prepare private settings, load the data, start the two services, and open the website.

+### Quick start commands

+From the project root, install the website packages and start the website:

+`pnpm install`

+`pnpm dev`

+The website opens at `http://localhost:3000`.

+In a second terminal, move into the backend folder, install its packages, and start the backend:

+`cd backend`

+`npm install`

+`npm run dev`

+The backend normally runs at `http://localhost:5000`.

+To load or refresh the real datasets, run these commands from the backend folder:

+`npm run seed:universities`

+`npm run seed:scholarships`

+To confirm that the backend is running, open `http://localhost:5000/api/health`.

+For a production-style website check, use:

+`pnpm build`

+`pnpm start`

 ```mermaid
 flowchart LR
     Install[Install tools] --> Settings[Prepare private settings]